 The Problem With Roaches

-They say cockroaches could survive a nuclear holocaust.
-They certainly breed rapidly; a female roach hatches up to 40 eggs at a time, meaning you can soon be overrun by roaches.
+Roaches breed rapidly—a female roach hatches between 14 and 36 eggs at a time, meaning you can soon be overrun.
 The only effective way to eliminate them is by killing the eggs before they hatch.
 This usually requires something that the roaches take back to their nests, such as a homemade roach killer.

 Boric Acid Paste

 Although boric acid has been classed as an insecticide since 1948, the government says it’s no more dangerous to humans than table salt.
-To make a roach killing paste, combine 3-teaspoons of boric acid with 3-teaspoons of sugar and 3-teaspoons of water.
+To make a roach killing paste, combine three teaspoons of boric acid with three teaspoons of sugar and three teaspoons of water.
 Mix the ingredients into a paste.
-They apply your homemade roach killer in areas where you’ve spotted roaches.
+Then apply your homemade roach killer in areas where you’ve spotted roaches.

 Baking Soda Paste

 Most people have baking soda in their kitchens.
 It has many different uses and one of them is to kill cockroaches.
 You can make a paste just as you would with boric acid, mixing the baking soda, sugar, and water in equal parts.
 Apply the homemade roach killer in cabinets, under the sink, and around the stove areas that cockroaches love.

 The baking soda poisons the roaches, but not immediately.
 They will take it back to the nest on their feet and that will kill the other roaches.
 Again, it takes a little while to be fully effective and you might need to reapply the paste once or twice to get rid of all the roaches.